NasserBen/PictureInPicture/README.md

 # PictureInPicture

-Watch video content anywhere on the screen while browsing the web using chrome.
+Watch video content anywhere on the screen while browsing the web using chrome (Desktop Only)
-(Desktop Only)

 https://nasserben.github.io/PictureInPicture/